CULT 1020 Working with Communities

 - Utilise online technologies to organise, share and communicate Indigenous-related topics and issues.

-- ?eCommunities?f as dynamic, social groups that are both political and contested entities and exist as multi-scalar (local, Regional, international) collectives of interest, as virtual as well as place based
+- ‘Communities’ as dynamic, social and cultural groups that are both political and contested entities and exist as multi-scalar (local, regional, international, and across time) collectives of interest, as virtual as well as place based.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.